 ERBA Sea Kayaking.
 In 1994, Tom and two friends started Essex River Basin Adventures (ERBA), a sea kayak outfitting company, which is also located in Essex.
 After three successful seasons of guided tours, lessons and sales, ERBA was said to be the largest sea kayak outfitter on the East Coast.
 Tom sold his interest in ERBA to his partner in 1997, though he still loves to go kayaking.
 Give Ozzie and Sandy at ERBA a call if you are thinking of going sea kayaking.

-Kay currently serves on the Board of Directors of the Seaport Gloucester, Gloucester’s Destination Marketing Organization.
-She served for several years as a member of the City of Gloucester Tourism Commission.
-She was on the Board of Trustees of the Essex National Heritage Commission and the Board of Directors of the North of Boston Convention and Visitors Bureau.
+Kay served on the Board of Directors of Discover Gloucester, Gloucester’s Destination Marketing Organization, the City of Gloucester Tourism Commission, the Essex National Heritage Commission, and the Board of Directors of the North of Boston Convention and Visitors Bureau.
 All of these organizations work to bring visitors to the North of Boston region and to promote the area’s rich history.

 In 2015, Kay was diagnosed with ovarian cancer and passed away on March 2, 2016.

 Lennie Linquata, owner of the Gloucester House Restaurant said of Kay, “There’s only one thing that matters and that is if you’ve made life better for everybody else,” he said.
 “Kay made life better for a lot of people.
 She made life better for her family and her friends and for this community.”